gramineproject/gramine/Documentation/devel/encfiles.rst

 Gramine provides a feature of :ref:`encrypted-files`, which encrypts files and transparently decrypts them when the application reads or writes them.
-Integrity- or confidentiality-sensitive files (or whole directories) accessed by the application must be put under the "encrypted" FS mount in the Gramine manifest.
+Integrity- and confidentiality-sensitive files (or whole directories) accessed by the application must be put under the "encrypted" FS mount in the Gramine manifest.
 New files created in the "encrypted" FS mount are automatically treated as encrypted.
 The format used for encrypted and integrity-protected files is borrowed from the "protected files" feature of Intel SGX SDK (see the